Three Ways to Measure User-Level Ad Revenue with AppLovin MAX

 You want transparent, flexible access to impression-level user revenue data.
 AppLovin MAX is here for you with multiple options: User Revenue API, Client Side, or Server-to-Server.
 With MAX, you can accurately measure impression-level ad revenue generated for each individual user.
 And you can do so from any ad unit, across all demand partners.

 Granular, accurate impression-level data is vital to understanding the cost of acquiring new users and knowing how much revenue each user generates.
 MAX enables publishers to give access to MAX and other third parties or MMPs.
 These can then easily ingest the data through an existing integration instead of having to create a new API.

-What is user-level ad revenue?
+What is user-level ad revenue on AppLovin MAX?

-User-level ad revenue helps you accurately identify where to find users who interact with ads, which users generate the most revenue, and which of your campaigns generate more revenue than was spent.
+Advertising revenue at the user level helps you identify which users interact with ads, which users generate the most revenue, and which campaigns generate more revenue.